yuce/nats_msg/README.md

 ## Usage

+> IMPORTANT!
+>
+> Before running any decoding functions, `nats_msg:init/0` must be called once.

-Binaries are used exclusively throughout the library.
+Binaries and iodata are used exclusively throughout the library.

 Currently, no error handling is performed during encoding/decoding.
 You can protect against crashes by wrapping library functions between `try...catch`.